Mika-127-0-0-1/Mika-127-0-0-1/README.md

 - 👋 Hi, I’m @Mika-127-0-0-1
-- 👀 I’m interested in embedded coding
+- 👀 I’m interested in embedded coding, web development and other codeing projects.
 - 🌱 I’m currently stydying @NWU PUKKE for Computer and Electronic Engineer
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me: mika.sidwell@gmail.com